-Among the northern states of India prevalence of tobacco use within Punjab is among the lowest because smoking is strongly against the Sikh tenets.
 Punjab has 22 districts with approximately 27.74 million people living here.
-About 12% of population in Punjab uses tobacco in any form.
-These users in Punjab include 11.7% adults; 21.6% males and 0.5% females in Punjab.
-In Punjab, 21.6% men and 0.5% women in the age group of 15-49 years used some form of tobacco and 12.7% men and 0.4% women smoked cigarette or bidi.
 Considering the population of 2.75 Crores, 33 lakh population in Punjab uses tobacco in some form or the other.
 About 48 persons of Punjab die every day due to tobacco use (Government of India, 2010a; Government of India, 2010b).

-To assess and measure level of compliance to various provisions of COTPA, a robust survey using scientific protocols was conducted by School of Public Health, PGIMER, Chandigarh in collaboration with Department of Health and Family Welfare, Government of Punjab and The Union South-East Asia (The Union) in February-March, 2016 in 10 districts of Punjab.
-The study is instituted by Generation Saviour Association.
+To assess and measure level of compliance to all major sections of COTPA, a robust survey using scientific protocols was instituted by Generation Saviour Association and conducted by School of Public Health, PGIMER, Chandigarh in collaboration with Department of Health and Family Welfare, Government of Punjab and The Union South-East Asia (The Union) in the year of 2016 - 2017 in 15 districts of Punjab.
 The survey covered both urban and rural areas of these districts.
-The mean compliance to major indicators of Section 4, 5, 6 (a), 6 (b), 7,8 and 9 of COTPA was 84.6%, 84.3%, 77.6%, 87.2% and 84.3%, respectively.
-The overall compliance to all Sections of COTPA (based upon mean of major compliance indicators) was 83.6.
-The district where over 75% compliance with respect to mean of major compliance indicators for every sections of COTPA were Gurdaspur, Sangrur, Patiala , Roopnagar and Jalandhar.
+Out of 15 districts s districts were high COTPA compliant with compliance of Section 4, 5, 6a, 6b and 7,8,9 being more than 75% compliance with respect to mean of major compliance indicators.
+It is worth highlighting that after the extensive awareness drives by The Association from 2015 to 2017 six districts namely Hoshiarpur, Taran Tarn, Fatehgarh Sahib, Mansa, Sri Muktsar Sahib and Faridkot had a compliance of perfect 100% to Section 5.
 To emphasize key findings of the study concisely facts-sheets are being prepared and shared.